Transitioning to the Digital/On-Line Testing World

 In my opinion, computer-based testing will remain the medium for secondary schools (6th through 12th grades) from this point forward; however, I believe elementary school state assessments may return to a pencil-paper format in several years – or, at least provide campuses the option for it.
 Why?
 I feel student outcomes will be driven lower due to computer assessments for three primary reasons.
 One, generally speaking, many teachers will over rely on computer programs to do the teaching that they actually do best.
 Two, the math and science are easily adapted to computer testing with the method described above; however, the reading and writing test does not.
 Educators must expend a tremendous amount of time learning that medium and how to efficiently touch-type to respond to questions.
 Secondary students can more easily adapt to the computer medium; elementary students between the ages of 9 and 11, cannot.
 There is too much time wasted on computer training to use this medium when over half the elementary children in this country are struggling to read, write and do math on grade level.
 I also believe the time lost in computer medium training and instruction is more injurious to low-income students than their more affluent peers, and that is definitely the wrong direction an assessment format should be taking.
 Three, studies have shown that children and adults do not read as well digitally as they do reading print text - at least from a comprehension perspective.
 Of course, our standardized reading tests are assessing comprehension regardless of the assessment format.
 Consequently, this question begs to be answered, 'How much lower are students' reading results due to the computer medium?'
 If the studies are correct, this is a valid concern.
 So, at least for elementary students, I am of the opinion that students should read from chapter books/novels and be assessed on standardized testing with traditional processes of pencil and paper.

 Computer testing is a medium – it is not a substitute to human pedagogy and interaction.
-Elementary administrators, “please do not throw the baby out with the bathwater.”
+Elementary teachers and administrators, “please do not throw the baby out with the bathwater.”
+Think about transitioning each school year from paper-pencil to digital assessments.
 The word ‘elementary’ will always mean rudimentary and fundamental.
 Focus your teachers’ classroom work on student engagement and accountability to learning.
 It is the summative objective to provide students the academic and social building blocks to do well in middle and high school – and beyond.